jenbuzz/ngx-metafrenzy/README.md

 }
 ```

-As shown the title can be set using setTitle and a meta tag using setMetaTag with the content as parameters.
-The link tag is a little different since you pass an object to match all possible variations of attributes on the link tag:
+As shown above the title can be set using setTitle and a meta tag using setMetaTag with the content as parameters.
+The link tag is a little different since you pass an object to match all possible variations of attributes on the link tag.
+Properties in this link object could be:

 ``charset, crossorigin, href, hreflang, media, rel, rev, sizes, target, type``